Sam Lavigne / Big Data Pawn Shop

-As part of The Art of Bots showcase, Sam Lavigne will present, Big Data Pawn Shop and Parliament Live, a new UK version of C-SPAN 5.
+As part of The Art of Bots showcase, Sam Lavigne presented the Big Data Pawn Shop and Parliament Live, a new UK version of C-SPAN 5.

 Big Data Pawn Shop an online store which offers knick-knacks, such as t-shirts, trucker hats, iPad cases, and even doggie vests, decorated with leaked official documents, featuring documents with codenames like COTTONMOUTH, CANDYGRAM and IRONCHEF.
 The highly amusing NSA kitsch-tastrophe launched as a limited online shop in 2014.
-For The Art of Bots showcase, we’ll be relaunching the shop with some special UK editions, offering you the perfect gift options for those friends and loved ones engaged with the politics of privacy.
+For The Art of Bots showcase, we relaunched the shop with some special UK editions, offering you the perfect gift options for those friends and loved ones engaged with the politics of privacy.

 C-SPAN 5 is an automated C-SPAN re-editing program that condenses hour-long C-SPAN programming to 1-2 minute clips.
 Every day the script downloads a C-SPAN video, transcribes the audio, and then creates a new video containing top keywords from the transcription.
 The finished videos are then posted to YouTube and Twitter.